Back to stories

 Preparation, dedication open doors for Ainsley Morgan

-A graduate of Year Up Charlotte’s Career Accelerator program, Ainsley now works full time at Wells Fargo.
+A graduate of Year Up United’s Career Accelerator program, Ainsley now works full time at Wells Fargo.

 Preparation.
-It’s a word that’s defined the career arc of Ainsley Morgan, who graduated from Year Up Charlotte’s Career Accelerator pilot program in November 2021.
-When he was dissatisfied with his job prior to Year Up, he devoted 18 months to reading books and watching videos on computer languages.
-When he saw a Year Up social media post, he researched how the organization could boost his ambitions.
+It’s a word that’s defined the career arc of Ainsley Morgan, who graduated from the Career Accelerator pilot program in November 2021 at Year Up United's location in Charlotte.
+When he was dissatisfied with his job prior to Year Up United, he devoted 18 months to reading books and watching videos on computer languages.
+When he saw a Year Up United social media post, he researched how the organization could boost his ambitions.
 Between meetings and working on deliverables at his Wells Fargo work-based experience, he pored over the company’s technologies.

 Thanks to Ainsley’s diligence and thoughtful approach to a career in web development, the door was already cracked open.
-He just needed a way to get his foot in, and Year Up’s Career Accelerator provided a path to do so.
-The program compresses Year Up’s traditional 12-month cycle into five months, giving participants a chance to gain vital professional and technical skills and then more quickly start their work-based experience.
+He just needed a way to get his foot in, and Year Up United’s Career Accelerator provided a path to do so.
+The program compresses Year Up United’s traditional 12-month cycle into five months, giving participants a chance to gain vital professional and technical skills and then more quickly start their work-based experience.

 Ainsley Morgan